realcopacetic/skin.copacetic/README.md

 * __sualfred__ for plenty of inspiration and [script.embuary.helper](https://github.com/sualfred/script.embuary.helper), which provided some key functionality before the release of new Nexus features.

 ### Changelog
+**1.1.12**
+- Compare cropped clearlogo dbid with listitem dbid to ensure only displays on correct items.

 **1.1.11**
 - Fixed info widget for similar tv shows from studio to use network ID to lookup instead for plugin content
 - Added hardcoded LibreELEC settings shortcut to shutdownmnu